The renovated Norse ruins at Qassiarsuk in South Greenland, by Stacy William Head

 • How can I get around in Greenland?

 Getting around in Greenland is an adventure itself.
 It is the world's largest island with towns and settlements scattered along the coastline, far away from each other.
 There are no roads connecting the towns and settlements, thus boats, airplanes and helicopters are the primary means of transportation.
-The coastal ship 'Sarfaq Ittuk' sails between South Greenland and Disko Bay, connecting the communities along the West Coast.
+The coastal ferry 'Sarfaq Ittuk' sails between Qaqortoq in South Greenland and Ilulissat in West Greenland, connecting the communities along the West Coast.
 Greenland's East is even more remote and can only be reached by ship or by airplane from Iceland or from Nuuk.

 In winter dog sleds and snowmobiles provide access to hunting grounds and also serve as vehicles for adventurers.